 - In a medium saucepan, add 2⅓ cups dashi (Japanese soup stock), 1 Tbsp mirin, 1 tsp sugar, 1½ Tbsp soy sauce, and ⅛ tsp Diamond Crystal kosher salt.

 - Bring the broth to a gentle simmer.
-Once the broth is simmering, remove it from the heat.
+Once simmering, remove the pot from the heat.
 Cover with a lid and set aside.

-- Follow the instructions on your concentrated mentsuyu bottle for the correct mentsuyu-to-water dilution ratio for noodle soup broth (shown here as めんのかけつゆ).
+- Follow the instructions on your bottle of concentrated mentsuyu for the correct dilution ratio for noodle soup broth (shown here as めんのかけつゆ).

-- In a medium saucepan, combine the water, mentsuyu and mirin.
+- Combine the water, mentsuyu, and mirin in a medium saucepan.
 For the brand of mentsuyu that I use, I add 2⅓ cups water, ⅓ cup mentsuyu (concentrated noodle soup base), and 1 Tbsp mirin.
 Bring it to a simmer over medium heat.
 Once simmering, remove the pot from the heat.
 Cover with a lid and set aside.

 To Cook the Udon Noodles

 - Bring a large pot of water to a boil.
 When the water comes to a full rolling boil, add 2 servings udon noodles and cook according to the package instructions.
-This brand of frozen udon noodles requires reheating them for 1 minute.
+The brand of frozen udon noodles I use requires reheating them for 1 minute.
 Using chopsticks, stir the noodles to loosen them up.
 For fresh noodles, see the cooking instructions in my Homemade Udon Noodles recipe.

-- When the noodles are done cooking, drain them in a colander or pick them up with a fine-mesh strainer.
+- When the noodles are done, drain them in a colander or scoop them up with a fine-mesh strainer.
 Serve the hot udon noodles in individual bowls.

 To Serve